Continuous Access to Infectious Diseases Physician Experts

-In the healthcare setting, a robust Infection Control Program involving an infectious diseases specialist is pivotal in preventing hospital acquired infections (HAIs) and leads to significantly better outcomes and cost savings.
+In the healthcare setting, a robust Infection Prevention Program involving an infectious diseases specialist is pivotal in preventing hospital acquired infections (HAIs) and leads to significantly better outcomes and cost savings.

 Lead programs to address specific infection control issues